talitafscosta/AmadeusRelayFrontend/README.md

-# Amadeus Relay API User Documentation
+# Amadeus Relay API User Documentation.

 This is the documentation created by Amadeus' team for dApps to learn how to interact with our APIs.
 Below you will find a user guide on how to consume it, but if you have any doubts feel free to contact us at team@amadeusrelay.org.